Conversion Rate Formula 101: How to Calculate Your Sales Output

 2. Set up a landing page

 If customers are arriving at your ecommerce website from search engines or other web pages, they need to know they’re in the right place.
-You want to echo the core messaging from the ad they clicked on, the search result they chose, etc.
+You want to echo the core messaging from the ad they clicked on, the search results they chose, etc.

 A dedicated landing page that reflects your brand image and speaks to a specific segment of customers will make them less likely to bounce.
-Once you have their attention, send them into your sales funnel or move them directly to your product pages with high-converting popups.

 3. Send follow-up emails